Treating Insomnia Could Help Cut Binge Drinking

 Drinking near bedtime can help you fall asleep quickly, so people with changing bedtimes or anxiety may see alcohol as a solution.
 To minimize sleep disruptions, you should stop drinking at least four hours before going to bed.

-It isn’t: alcohol can interfere with the rapid eye-movement phase of sleep when you dream and consolidate memories.
+Alcohol can interfere with the rapid eye-movement phase of sleep when you dream and consolidate memories.
 As your liver enzymes metabolize the alcohol during the night, your blood alcohol level drops, and you can wake up.
 You’ll end up less rested.

-In fact, it’s easy to fall into a vicious cycle: when you’re tired you drink coffee to get through the day, and then grab a couple of beers to fall asleep at night.
+In fact, it’s easy to fall into a vicious cycle.
+When you’re tired you drink coffee to get through the day, and then grab a couple of beers to fall asleep at night.
 If you develop a tolerance for alcohol, you’ll need to drink increasingly more to get the sedative effect.

 Once you have an alcohol use disorder, quitting may not solve your sleep problems.
-Many end up having trouble falling asleep and are awake more often during the night even when they’ve stopped drinking.
+Many people end up having trouble falling asleep and are awake more often during the night even when they’ve stopped drinking.

 What you can do

 If you need to get a handle on your drinking, or notice an uptick, look at your sleep habits.
 Some simple fixes to try include:

 - People with insomnia tend to spend too much time lying in bed awake.
 It’s better to get up and read (but not on an electronic device), listen to music, meditate, or pray.

 - Stick to your sleep schedule even on weekends.